Adjustment Disorder (Stress Response Syndrome)

 Types of Adjustment Disorders

-and As outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), there are several common forms of Adjustment Disorder.
+As outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), there are several common forms of this condition.
 Those are:

-1. Adjustment disorder with anxiety: Individuals may experience preoccupation with future events, feelings of overwhelm, restlessness, difficulty concentrating on tasks like school or work.
-Children with this type often exhibit separation anxiety, becoming highly distressed when away from loved ones.
+1. Adjustment disorder with anxiety: Preoccupation with future events, feeling overwhelmed, restlessness, and difficulty concentrating on tasks like school or work are characteristics of this type.
+Children will often express separation anxiety, becoming highly distressed when away from loved ones.

-2. Adjustment disorder with depressed mood: Similar to depression, this type involves periods of deep sadness that interfere with daily activities and routines.
+2. Adjustment disorder with depressed mood: This type is characterized by periods of deep sadness that disrupts everyday life.

-4. Adjustment disorder unspecified: When an individual's reaction to stress does not fit into the above categories, they may receive a diagnosis of unspecified adjustment disorder.
+4. Adjustment disorder unspecified: When an individual's reaction to stress does not fit into the above categories, they may receive a diagnosis of unspecified AD.

 Additional Types: